syedmaazsaeed/IOT-Based-Real-Time-Patient-Health-Monitoring-System-with-AI-Prediction/README.md

 ## **7:💬 Connect with Us**:

-Have questions or suggestions?
-Feel free to reach out via issues or email!
-Let’s innovate healthcare together! 🌍💡..
+Have thoughts or suggestions?
+Kindly get in touch via email or issues!
+Let's work together to innovate healthcare! 🎍🌍💡..